Neighborhoods/Oakridge

 A Day in Oakridge

-Morning coffee at a local cafe on Cambie Street.
-A walk or jog around the Langara Golf Course trails.
-Drop the kids at Van Horne Elementary, then hop on the SkyTrain to downtown for work.
-After school activities at the community center.
-Dinner at one of the many restaurants along 41st Avenue, or a home-cooked meal with ingredients from the Asian grocery stores that reflect the neighborhood's diversity.
-Weekend visits to Queen Elizabeth Park's Bloedel Conservatory or the VanDusen Botanical Garden nearby.
+Morning coffee on Cambie Street.
+A jog around Langara Golf Course.
+Drop the kids at Van Horne Elementary, then SkyTrain to downtown.
+After-school activities at the community center.
+Dinner along 41st Avenue or a home-cooked meal with ingredients from the neighborhood's Asian grocery stores.
+Weekends at the Bloedel Conservatory or VanDusen Botanical Garden.

-This is the Oakridge lifestyle — suburban peace with urban convenience, cultural richness, and a community that's being revitalized without losing its soul.
+Suburban peace, urban convenience, cultural richness, and a community being revitalized without losing its soul.

 Oakridge Real Estate Market